-I can’t recommend enough for you to stock up on these beans when in season and freezing them so you can enjoy them all winter long.
+I can't recommend enough for you to stock up on these beans when in season and freeze them so you can enjoy them all winter long.
 You simply remove the beans from the pod and put them in a resealable bag.
 To use just take what you need for your recipe and add them to the pot frozen.
 Easy Peasy!

 How to Choose and Use the Borlotti beans

 - You cannot eat the pods of these beans; you shekel them and toss the outer pod.